kbialek/deye-inverter-mqtt/README.md

    1. `Connected to <ip>` - connection works fine.
 The next step is to enable DEBUG logs in `config.env` and open a github issue
    2. `telnet: can't connect to remote host (<ip>): Connection refused` - The next step is: fix your network configuration

+#### Random read timeouts

+For best performance, multiple Modbus registers are read at once, in so called register ranges.
+It's been reported [here](https://github.com/kbialek/deye-inverter-mqtt/issues/141) that Deye-SUN-5K-SG03LP1 reading times out when more than 16 registers is requested at once.
+To mitigate this problem you may try to set `DEYE_LOGGER_MAX_REG_RANGE_LENGTH` to lower number.

 ## Configuration
 All configuration options are controlled through environment variables.